Spinal Fracture Compensation Lawyers

 Understanding Your Rights After a Spinal Fracture

-Spinal fractures represent some of the most serious injuries Queenslanders face, with significant potential for long-term disability and financial impact.
-Statistics show that spinal cord injuries can result in lifetime costs exceeding $9.7 million for severe cases, making proper legal representation crucial for securing adequate compensation.
+Spinal fractures represent some of the most serious injuries Queenslanders face.
+There is often the potential for long term disability and significant financial impact.
+In severe cases, statistics show that spinal cord injuries can result in a lifetime cost in excess of $9.5 million.
+With these kinds of numbers involved, finding the right legal representation is essential.

-Road and Car Accidents: Queensland's Compulsory Third Party (CTP) insurance scheme covers medical expenses, rehabilitation, and compensation for spinal fractures sustained in motor vehicle accidents.
-For catastrophic spinal injuries, the National Injury Insurance Scheme Queensland (NIISQ) provides lifetime treatment, care, and support services.
+Road and Car Accidents: Queensland's Compulsory Third Party (CTP) insurance scheme covers things such as compensation and rehabilitation costs.
+For catastrophic spinal injuries, the National Injury Insurance Scheme Queensland (NIISQ) is used.

-Public Place Accidents: When spinal fractures occur due to negligence in public spaces, shopping centres, or private properties, public liability claims can provide compensation for medical expenses, lost income, and ongoing care requirements.
+Public Place Accidents: When spinal fractures occur due to negligence in public spaces, such as shopping centres, or private properties, public liability claims can offer a route to compensation.

-Total and Permanent Disability (TPD): If your spinal fracture prevents you from working permanently, you may be entitled to claim through your superannuation fund's TPD insurance, providing lump sum payments that can be claimed alongside other compensation.
+Total and Permanent Disability (TPD): If your injury stops you from working permanently, you may be entitled to claim through your superannuation fund's TPD insurance.
+In this case, a lump sum payment is provided that can be claimed alongside other compensation.

 What Is a Spinal Fracture?

-A spinal fracture is a break or dislocation in one or more of the vertebrae that make up your spinal column.
-These injuries can range from minor compression fractures that may heal with conservative treatment, to severe fractures that damage the spinal cord and result in permanent paralysis.
+In simple terms, a spinal fracture is a break or dislocation in one or multiple vertebrae, which, together, form your spinal column.
+These injuries can range from minor compression fractures that may heal with basic treatment, to severe fractures that can result in permanent paralysis.

-• Minor fractures: Compression or wedge fractures that don't affect the spinal cord
+• Minor fractures: Small cracks or squashed bones that don’t affect the spinal cord.

-The impact on daily life depends on the location and severity of the fracture.
-Cervical spine fractures can affect arm and hand function, while thoracic and lumbar fractures may impact trunk stability and leg function.
-Severe spinal cord injuries can result in paraplegia (paralysis of the lower body) or quadriplegia (paralysis of all four limbs).
+How much this type of injury affects your daily life depends on the severity and location of the fracture.
+For example, cervical spine fractures affect arm and hand function, while thoracic and lumbar fractures may impact upper body support and leg function.
+Severe spinal cord injuries can even result in paraplegia (paralysis of the lower body) or quadriplegia (paralysis of all four limbs).

 Common Causes of Spinal Fractures